ashandoak/ashandoak.github.io/README.md

 There were plenty of people who stated that their projects were not fully identified yet, and I don't really mind saying this, but I would rather give it a bit more serious thought - knowing that I can make an attempt in lecture 2.
 I did notice in listening to the other pitches that the most interesting were those that had some clear connection to broader issues or research disciplines, or bigger humanist concepts.
 This is something that I think I lack.

 I was also struck (my 'aha!' moment for the day) by the advice to offer a _call to action_ at the end of an elevator pitch.
 This is a key idea for sure - not so much perhaps for a research talk, but definitely for an elevator pitch.
-I think this is something I'd like to try to incorportate into my pitch on Thursday.
+I think this is something I'd like to try to incorporate into my pitch on Thursday.

 __General reflection:__ I can't say that I was entirely sure what to expect from CSC 595: I have heard varying reports about the course in previous years, but I was also aware that this was Dr. Muller's first time \[recently?\] teaching the course.
 I was, however, pleasantly surprised by the first lecture, particularly on the use of Jupyter Notebooks as a tool for _literate programming_ and the focus on each student's personal _learning journey_.